 RdRp SWIO phylogeny

-The RdRp phylogeny largely appears to follow phylogeny over geography, a pattern which holds across both order and family across all sampling locations.
+AstV sequences in the RdRp phylogeny group according to host phylogeny over geography of sampling site, a pattern which holds across both order and family across all sampling locations.
 Almost all Yinpterochiropteran Mamastrovirus sequences fall into a monophyletic group, and Yangochiropterans appear in multiple clades basal to this group.
 Within Yangochiropterans, Molossids and Miniopterids cluster tightly together regardless of location.

 There are a few notable exceptions to this pattern.
-One is sequences from Nycteridae, which fall both within Molossids and as basal to the Yinpterochiropteran clade.
+One is sequences from the bat family Nycteridae, which fall both within Molossids and as basal to the Yinpterochiropteran clade.
 Another is representatives from Vespertilionidae, which group more closely with Yinpterochiroptera than Yangochiroptera.
 Finally, there appears to be an overall trend of Yinpterochiropteran samples being more likely to fall within the Yangochiropteran clade than vice versa.
-Our novel Rousettus madagascariensis sample is one of these—instead of grouping within the Yinpterochiropteran clade or even closely with the other Madagascar R. madagascariensis sample, it falls out within the Molossidae astroviruses.
+Our novel Rousettus madagascariensis sample is one example of these—instead of grouping within the Yinpterochiropteran clade or even closely with the other Madagascar R. madagascariensis sample, it falls out within the Molossidae astroviruses.

 DISCUSSION